brooksandrew/simpleblog/_posts/2014-07-13-New-Zealand.markdown

 	<img src="{{ site.url }}/images/newzealand_maproute.png">
 </figure>

-# New Zealand Days 1 - 5: North Island

 ## Day 1: DC - Auckland

 We arrived in Auckland at 8am Sunday morning from DC via LAX (interesting).
 Even the airport in LA feels like urban sprawl...